codsen/codsen/packages/html-crush/readme.md

 This feature is used in [a web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) setup.
 Basically, you pass the web worker the input (source, options) and it passes you one or more messages back.
 That can be one message, final result, but it can equally be many messages, for example, a sequence of natural numbers, each meaning progress percentage done so far, AND THEN, finally, full result.

-This latter case is exactly what is happening on our front end GUI, https://emailcrush.com
+This latter case is exactly what is happening on our front-end GUI, https://emailcrush.com

 If you set the optional options object's key's `reportProgressFunc` value to anything else than a function, an error will be thrown.
 If you set it to a function, that function will be fed a natural number string, meaning percentage done so far, from `1` to `100`.

-Now, it's up to you how to distinguish "in progress" results and final result.
-I use random string, which is unlikely to happen in the input and I append that secret random string in front of percentage being passed.
-Then, front-end checks, did result that came through have secret random string in front or not.
+Now, it's up to you how to distinguish "in progress" results and the final result.
+I use a random string, which is unlikely to happen in the input and I append that secret random string in front of the percentage being passed.
+Then, front-end checks did result that came through have a secret random string in front or not.
 If so, it's progress.
 If not, it's a final result.

 ## Competition